EATING BETTER 2025-27 ACTION PLAN

 We may feel like we have a choice about the food we eat, but those choices are deeply connected to what we can afford and access, our skills and knowledge, and what or who is influencing our power to choose.
 When we can’t choose food that’s good for us, our health suffers.
 Many foods most associated with poor diets carry a huge environmental impact, leading to loss of biodiversity, high greenhouse gas emissions, deforestation and other factors contributing to the climate and ecological emergencies.

-Find out more about the Bristol Good Food Partnership’s priorities to tackle these issues here in the city and check in on the latest progress updates.
+Find out more about the Bristol Good Food Partnership’s priorities to tackle these issues and check in on the latest progress updates below.

 Working Group